Last Updated on July 5, 2022 by ashley.davis

 The CDC recommends that seniors should consider medications only when necessary.
 And whenever possible, they should SWITCH to safer alternatives or REDUCE medications to the lowest effective dose.

-Your older adult’s doctor should carefully consider the pros and cons of using a medication linked to increased fall risk.
+Falls are a serious matter and should never be taken lightly.
+So, your elderly loved one’s doctor will carefully consider the pros and cons before prescribing medication linked to increased fall risk.

 When one of these medications for seniors is being used, doctors should regularly review the need for and dosage.